Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms : Open Quantum System and Block Encoding

+Long term target(mildly making progress):

+1. DFT and Electronic structure

-Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
-Open to positions in other departments as well.
-Main targets could be problems related to numerical analysis, operator learning, quantum many body system and quantum algorithms.
+Looking for math/applied math postdoc or positions in national labs or industrial labs during Fall 2024 (Open to positions in other departments).
+Main targets are problems related to numerical analysis, scientific machine learning, quantum many body system and quantum algorithms.